How to end the year in a better place

 - How did I cope with things that went wrong?

 - What will I do differently next time?

 - What have I learnt which I want to carry through into the rest of my life?

 We know that resilience is born out of adversity.
 If everything went well all of the time, we’d never learn.
 But we only get stronger if we reflect and notice our strengths.
 This is part of having a “growth mindset” and what matters is not our mistakes or our failures, but whether we’re prepared to learn.
 Pioneering psychologist Angela Duckworth talks about “grit” and defines it as “passion and sustained persistence towards long term goals”.
 A key ingredient in achieving this is resilience.

-So if there’s one thing we must take away from this year it’s the unexpected value that such a testing period can have.
-Also to remember that everything changes – even pandemic status – and that includes our ability to cope.
-After a year like this, we’re all better equipped for our futures, whatever may pass.
+If there’s one thing we can take away from any challenging period it’s the unexpected value that such a time can have.
+And remember everything changes; including our ability to cope.